-Before any novel food product can be introduced on the European market it must be rigorously assessed for safety in accordance with the Novel Foods Regulation (EC) 258/97.
-In the UK, the assessment of novel foods is carried out by an independent committee of scientists appointed by the Food Standards Agency, the Advisory Committee on Novel Foods and Processes (ACNFP).
+Before any new food product can be introduced on the European market, it must be assessed for safety.
+In the UK, the assessment of novel foods is carried out by the Advisory Committee on Novel Foods and Processes.

 Following an initial public consultation on the application and the discussion of this application by the ACNFP at the Committee has formulated a positive initial opinion on this refined echium oil.
 This opinion was passed to the European Commission, however other member states raised objections.

 No authorisation was reached prior to the 1st of January 2018, and the application was passed to the European Commission under Novel Food Regulation (EC) 2015/2283.